L. Holloway is an experienced keeper of chickens and other fowl who has spent nearly a decade educating others on their habits and care.

 Every year, as the seasons progress, we field a lot of questions from chicken owners on how to cope with severe weather events.
 Some inquiries are fairly harmless, such as wondering how chickens will tolerate their first snowfall, but some are downright alarming.

 Far too often, a member of our group will ask what to do about their free-ranging chickens while severe weather is in progress.
 Tornadoes, hurricanes, flooding, hail, and lightning are all life-threatening weather events to human and fowl alike, and if any of these weather conditions are at work in your area, the last thing you should be doing is running around outdoors trying to round up your flock into their coop.
-Not only does this not significantly improve your flock's chances of surviving the storm, it puts you in mortal danger.
+Not only does this not significantly improve your flock's chances of surviving the storm, but it also puts you in mortal danger.
 Storms can and do kill people every year, so if there is severe weather in your area, trust the chickens to find shelter on their own and focus on getting yourself to safety.

 If the weather has not yet arrived, there may be things you can do to prepare your flock for the storm, but keep in mind the natural limitations of man-made structures in the face of natural forces.
 If a hurricane or tornado can sweep a house off of its foundation, your chicken coop is unlikely to be any match for it either.